admaunaloa/per_f4_c/README.md

 ## compilation
 The library can coexist with other HAL libraries.
 Just add the directories to the project.
-Note: the F439ZI is also good for other F4 types, it provides all possible peripherals.
+Note: the F439XX is good for all F4 types, it provides all possible peripherals.
-Add the include libraries: F4/inc, F439ZI/inc, Nucleo/inc
+Add the include libraries: F4/inc, F439XX/inc, Nucleo/inc
 If required, compile the files: per_log_f4.c per_bit_f4.c, per_gpio_f4.c, per_eth_f4.c and bsp_dep.c

 ## THE END